CLASS WORK FOR OCTOBER 21st - American War for Independence Online Coursework - Must be logged into your ARGS gmail account to view.

 Native Nations and Early European Colonization

-Howard Zinn, A People's History of the United States, "Chapter 1: Columbus, the Indians, and Human Progress" - larger text version of the reading handed out on 9/7/18 and due 9/12/18.
+Howard Zinn, A People's History of the United States, "Chapter 1: Columbus, the Indians, and Human Progress" - You were given a copy of this book

 Howard Zinn, "Chapter 1: Columbus, the Indians, and Human Progress" Questions - These go along with the reading above